GarimaK1/AdvanceCabBooking1.0/garimaReadme.txt

+Note:
+This project requires Paypal to run.
+Use file "paypal-credentials" which contains sandbox details.

 During login:
 -- check if credentials match with ones in DB. using- "login", "authService", "userRoutes" -- if credentials are valid, create authorization token at backend "userRoutes.js" and